 6. Ganesh Chaturthi

-Celebrated with much fervor and excitement, the festival of Ganesh Chaturthi revels the homecoming of Lord Ganesh.
-One of the most colorful and exciting 10 day-long celebrations of the Ganesh Chaturthi is initiated with installing the idol of Lord Ganesh at home to bless the house, and its members with happiness and prosperity.
-At the end of the ten days, this idol is taken with much pomp and show to be immersed in water.
+Celebrated with much fervour and excitement, the religious festival of Ganesh Chaturthi is the homecoming of Lord Ganesh.
+One of the most colourful and exciting 10-day-long celebrations of the Ganesh Chaturthi is initiated by installing the idol of Lord Ganesh at home to bless the house and its members with happiness and prosperity.
+At the end of the ten days, this idol is taken from homes with much pomp, toward a water body and then immersed with respect and gratitude.

 7. Durga Pooja